open-mpi/ompi/docs/installing-open-mpi/installation-location.rst

 Relocating an Open MPI installation
 -----------------------------------

-It can be desireable to initially install Open MPI to one location (e.g., ``/path/to/openmpi``) and then later move it to another location (e.g., ``/opt/myproduct/bundled-openmpi-a.b.c``).
+It can be desirable to initially install Open MPI to one location (e.g., ``/path/to/openmpi``) and then later move it to another location (e.g., ``/opt/myproduct/bundled-openmpi-a.b.c``).